Ontario Fly Fishing: 15 Best Places And Methods To Try

 Steelhead can be very aggressive once they enter the river and can be caught on all kinds of flies.

-Some of the best flies for steelhead are the Egg Fly, The Worm Fly, The Pheasant Tail Nymph, the Stonefly, The Woolly bugger and the egg sucking leach.
+Some of the best flies for steelhead are the Egg Fly, the Worm Fly, the Pheasant Tail Nymph, the Stonefly, the Woolly bugger, and the egg sucking leech.

 For more detailed information and tactics for fly fishing Ontario steelhead, check out my page on Fly Fishing Steelhead.

-The guides at A Perfect Drift Guide Company will sometimes net over 400 steelhead in the fall for their clients and are experts at fly fishing for steelhead.
+I will sometimes net over 400 steelhead in the fall for their clients.

 Ontario Fly Fishing For Salmon